NikolaiRadke/Stopify/token_tool/README.md

 13. Insert **client ID**, **client secret** and the **refresh token** into your sketch.

 Now you can upload your code and Stopify is connected to your Spotify account.

+The tool was written in Python using ChatGPT because the creator doesn't know Python.